Skip to main content

 Q: Where can I get a copy of the UCC healthcare students ID screening and immunisation Policy?

-A: Download from Infectious Diseases Screening and Immunisation and BBV Policy
+A: Download from Infectious Disease Screening and Vaccination Policy

 Q: Are there any other vaccines which may be of benefit for healthcare students?

-A: Healthcare students should have the Influenza vaccine annually and ensure that they have completed the primary and booster course of Tetanus immunisations.
-These vaccines are available on request at the Student Health Department but are not included in the routine vaccination programme.
+A: Healthcare students are strongly recommended to have the Influenza vaccine annually and COVID-19 Boosters when available.
+They should ensure they have completed the primary and booster course of Tetanus immunisations.
+These vaccines are not included in the routine Student Health Healthcare vaccination programme.

 Q: What is the Fee payable by students for the ID screening and Immunisation Programme?